-Poems from Event and after have appeared in the Best Australian Poems 2006, 2008, 2009 and 2010, and in three anthologies: Contemporary Australian Poetry (eds.
+Poems from Event and Interval (forthcoming, UQP 2018) have appeared in the Best Australian Poems 2006, 2008, 2009, 2010 and 2017, and in three anthologies: Contemporary Australian Poetry (eds.
 Martin Langford, Judith Beveridge, Judy Johnson and David Musgrave, Glebe: Puncher & Wattman, 2016), Thirty Australian Poets (ed.
 Felicity Plunkett, St Lucia: University of Queensland Press, 2011), and Motherlode: Australian Women’s Poetry 1986 – 2008 (eds.
 Jennifer Harrison & Kate Waterhouse, Glebe: Puncher & Wattman, 2009).

-In addition to Event, I have two chapbooks: Aftermarks (Rare Objects Series: Vagabond Press, 2012) and Alice Missing in Wonderland and Other Poems (Picaro Press, 2008).
+In addition to Event, I have published two chapbooks: Aftermarks (Rare Objects Series: Vagabond Press, 2012) and Alice Missing in Wonderland and Other Poems (Picaro Press, 2008).